mantidproject/mantid/docs/source/concepts/Workspace.rst

 They come in several forms, but the most common by far is the :ref:`MatrixWorkspace <MatrixWorkspace>` which contains measured or derived data with associated errors.
-Matrix Workspaces are typically created initially by executing one of Mantid's :ref:`Load<Load>` algorithms, for example :ref:`LoadRaw <algm-LoadRaw>` or
+Matrix Workspaces are typically created initially by executing one of Mantid's :ref:`Load<algm-Load>` algorithms, for example :ref:`LoadRaw <algm-LoadRaw>` or
 :ref:`LoadNexus <algm-LoadNexus>`,